top of page

 Videos and QR Codes

 As you've seen throughout this website, videos are so powerful!
 Pictures of these cats hiding in their litterboxes is not the way to people's hearts.
 The best way to showcase them is through videos of them having positive interactions with people.
-This gives adopters a glimpse of what they can expect once their new cat is out of the shelter and in their new home.
+This gives adopters a glimpse of what they can expect once their new cat is out of the shelter and in their new home, because we know that the way these cats act at the shelter is not how they will act at home.
 Transformation videos also tug on people's heartstrings.
-You can even create QR codes for potential adopters to scan directly from their cage cards that link them to these videos and additional photos of the cat outside of their kennel.
+You can even create QR codes for potential adopters to scan directly from the cage cards that link them to these videos and additional photos of the cat outside of their kennel.
 It's the simplest, yet most effective way to market your fearful felines!

 Cage Cards